StratexLabs/EmployeeCloud-Release-Guide/README.md

 What this means is that if you have a branch with commits, it will place those commits on top of what was on master.
 This gives a good look at the history of commits in order that they were merged into the `master` branch.

-You can see the link:https://www.atlassian.com/git/tutorials/merging-vs-rebasing[merge vs. rebasing] article for more information on the difference between the two.
+You can see the link:https://www.atlassian.com/git/tutorials/merging-vs-rebasing [merge vs. rebasing] article for more information on the difference between the two.

 You can update your branch and resolve conflicts with the following steps: